-What people don’t pay attention to, however, is finding out exactly just how complex it is to physically “acquire” and store these Cryptocurrencies.
+What we don’t pay attention to, however, is just how complex it is to physically “acquire” and store these Cryptocurrencies.

 Mining coins can be described very basically as the process where users “or miners” become part of a Cryptocurrency network.
-This by making hardware (PC processors and graphics cards) available to support that specific network’s operations.
+This by making hardware (processors & graphics cards) available to support that specific network’s operations.

 As a miner, you contribute towards the working of the Blockchain.
 The technology requires millions of calculations to validate transactions into what are known as public ledgers.